USAFA-ECE/ece383/book/Assignments/lab1.md

    trigger.t and trigger.v are signed values, even though they should never be negative, because the numeric_stepper was designed to be general purpose and reusable.
 You'll want to convert it back to an unsigned type to work with our other signals.
    Since trigger.t can go up to 600 we use 11 bits for the trigger.
 This is because 2^11=2048 which gives us 0 to 1023 on the positive side of the range.
 Keeping everything positive makes the conversions easier.
 ```
+### Verification

+You can verify your vga_signal_generator and color_mapper components using the two test benches provided.

+#### vga_signal_generator_tb

+The VGA_Signal_Generator testbench runs your signal generator and compares the actual output of your component with the desired spec.

+#### vga_log_tb

+This testbench runs your vga_signal_generator along with the color_mapper and logs the VGA signals to a text file.
+After running the testbench you should have a log file named `vga_log.txt` in your project folder.
+This should be in `[Project Path]\[Project Name].sim\sim_1\behav\xsim` by default.
+It's recommended to run for 40 ms or more to capture at least two frames.
+Once you have your log file, go to [https://madlittlemods.github.io/vga-simulator/](https://madlittlemods.github.io/vga-simulator/).
+Click Choose File and select your `vga_log.txt` file.
+The default settings of the simulator should be 640x480 @ 25MHz which is what we want.
+Click Submit and the simulator will start displaying the frames of the display output.

-### Connecting
+### Testing

 Your Digilent board will have a lot of connections required to make this lab work.
 The image below shows where these connections are made.
+You will need to setup your constraints file to connect the FPGA pins to your design.

 ```{image} ./figures/Lab01_Connections.jpg
 :width: 760